yuh8/BLIP3o_annotated/README.md

 # 🌌 CLIP-Flow

-CLIP-Flow is a unified vision-language foundation model that combines the reasoning strength of large language models with the generative power of diffusion models.
-Unlike prior works that diffuse VAE features or raw pixels, CLIP-Flow diffuses semantically rich **CLIP image features**, enabling a powerful, efficient, and compositional architecture for both image understanding and generation.
+CLIP-Flow is a unified vision-language foundation model that combines the reasoning and instruction following strength of large language models with the generative power of diffusion models.
+Unlike prior works that diffuse VAE features or raw pixels, CLIP-Flow diffuses semantically rich **CLIP image features**, enabling a powerful and efficient architecture for both image understanding and generation.

 ## ✨ Highlights